 If you’re writing a cold email, personalization is the key.
 Check on your recipient’s recent social updates, gain deeper insight

-Want to know if your opening line worked? 👀
+How to find out if your opening line worked 👀

 The first email is simply the beginning of

 If you’re dying to know whether your recipient is interested, try using Email Tracking to find out whether your leads are engaged.
 In this blogpost, we explained the technology behind email tracking and the 3 most common use cases.